SupraTHICC/homelab-setup/README.md

     RAM: 1 gigabyte or more
     Disk: a minimum of 2.5 gigabytes
 ```
 I could have gone with unraid or truenas, which would have worked just as well for my setup, but I had some previous experience with Ubuntu Server so it made sense for me to go that route.
 My server is running on a 5600G, 16GB, and I have two 4TD WD REDs for storage.
-It's a good idea to have a dedicate GPU for encoding, however, I've not had any issues with my current setup.
+It's a good idea to have a dedicate GPU for transcoding, however, I've not had any issues with my current setup.

 # Installing Ubuntu Server